 Research involving children’s books was initially driven by scholarly interest in the concept and history of childhood.
 But when scholars delved into early American children’s books, they found that such works provide extraordinary insight into many other fields of research.
 American Children’s Books is the first digital collection of these important publications, providing nearly 6,000 books printed in America between 1654 and 1819.
-Available in three series (1654-1795; 1796-1805; and 1806-1819), this product offers text and data analysis tools, author biographies, and suggested search paths for easy browsing and discovery.
+Available in three series (1654-1795; 1796-1805; and 1806-1819), this product offers text analysis tools, author biographies, and suggested search paths for easy browsing and discovery.

 An essential window into early American childhood

 The 17th, 18th and early 19th centuries were golden years for publishers of children’s books.
 There was a widespread demand for literacy in America, but no well-organized educational system to provide it.
 As a result, printing presses churned out thousands of printed works for children.
 The earliest of these were religious, but there was soon a vast array of instructive works covering every element of children’s education, as well as fiction, short stories, song books and poetry.
 American Children’s Books includes nearly every one of these publications, offering unparalleled insight into not only early American childhood, but nearly every aspect of life during the nation’s formative years.